In 1974 Vegreville, Alberta's big egg was a technological breakthrough (and the Queen liked it too!)

 In this episode of Big Things Small Towns, Tamarra heads to Vegreville, Alberta, a town known for its rich Ukrainian heritage and, of course, the "World's Largest Ukrainian Easter Egg" — an object so unique that the Queen herself came to small town Alberta just to see it.

 Truly one of Alberta's most beautiful and artistically innovative massive objects, the egg is a spectacle made by a huge team of people.
 Paul Sembaliuk was the project lead and designer of the Vegreville pysanka.
-He was originally commissioned to create a monument to the RCMP.
-He proposed the idea of the huge egg, then put the team into place to make it happen.
-It was Sembaliuk's concept, pattern, colours and motifs.
-Dr. Ron Resch was the mathematical engineer who made the egg a structurally possible project, by working with his team of MIT grad students to formulate an equation.
-Eric Schmidt sourced the NASA manufacturer of anodized aluminum triangles (the same material used on the space shuttle's belly).
-And it was Sembaliuk who recognized the egg could be a weather vane and sourced the old Navy gun turret upon which it was mounted.
+He was originally commissioned to create a monument to the RCMP and it was Sembaliu's concept, pattern, colours and motifs that make the egg a cultural wonder throughout the province.
+Dr. Ronald Resch was the mathematical engineer who made the egg a structurally possible project, by working in his spare time to formulate an equation.
+Along the way, Sembaliuk recognized the egg could be a weather vane and sourced the old Navy gun turret upon which it was mounted.
 On the egg's 40th anniversary, Sembaliuk was recognized by the town of Vegreville for his monumental contribution.
 Without his dream of making the world's largest pysanka, there would be no egg in Vegreville.

 Material: 3,500 aluminum pieces